-Epic Meaning and Calling can possibly be implemented anytime within a player’s journey (link to 4 Experience Phases post), but is most often introduced when people are starting to interact with your system, which is the discovery phase and the onboarding phase.
+Epic Meaning and Calling can possibly be implemented anytime within a player’s journey, but is most often introduced when people are starting to interact with your system, which is the Discovery Phase and the onboarding phase.

 But how do you instill Epic Meaning and Calling into your users or customers?

-In this article, I’m going to share with you five game techniques to incorporate Epic Meaning and Calling into your system in ways that will build engagement, motivation, and loyalty.
-For each concept, I’ll also provide examples of organizations across all different industries that use these concepts to improve user interaction within their systems.
+Here are five Game Techniques to incorporate Epic Meaning and Calling into your system in ways that will build engagement, motivation, and loyalty.
+For each concept, there will also be examples of organizations across all different industries that use these concepts to improve user interaction within their systems.

-Most games start with a narrative that gives the player some context about WHY s/he is playing the game.
+Most games start with a narrative that gives the player some context about WHY she should play the game.
 Many of them are related to saving the world, a princess, solving a case, or even just helping a dragon or crocodile take a bath.

 So why don’t we use narrative to give people content in other things?

-One of the most straight forward ways to install Epic Meaning & Calling into your userbase is through narrative, which allows you to introduce a story that gives people context for a higher meaning in terms of interacting with your company, product, or website.
+One of the most straightforward ways to install Epic Meaning & Calling into your user base is through an engaing Narrative, which allows you to introduce a story that gives people context for a higher meaning in terms of interacting with your company, product, or website.